dotnet/csharplang/proposals/first-class-span-types.md

 >     and `T₁` is a better conversion target than `T₂`
 > - `E` is a method group, `T₁` is compatible with the single best method from the method group for conversion `C₁`, and `T₂` is not compatible with the single best method from the method group for conversion `C₂`

+This rule should ensure that whenever an overload becomes applicable due to the new span conversions, any potential ambiguity with another overload is avoided because the newly-applicable overload is preferred.

 Without this rule, the following code that successfully compiled in C# 12 would result in an ambiguity error in C# 13 because of the new standard implicit conversion from array to ReadOnlySpan applicable to an extension method receiver: